 Confused but not wanting to appear rude, I took the strappy device he was waving in my face and allowed myself to be led back next-door to the university.
 Only this time I noticed the over-excitable humans bouncing down the walls.

-And this was how I found out about my abseil.
+This was how I found out about my abseil.

-At nearly twenty storeys, the University is perfectly proportioned for amateur thrill-seekers to drop down the side of it for charity, and as I was escorted through the building someone official in a blue bib thanked me for the generous donation I’d given them last night.
-I nodded and smiled and tried desperately to remember doing it.
-I sat numbly through some kind of demonstration, stood blankly as a lift took me up to the roof, and my attention only snapped briefly into focus when someone clipped a rope to my crotch and threw a helmet onto my lovely new barnet.
-But before I could say, “Oi, watch me bush,” I was being pushed towards the edge of the roof and helped over a railing, at which point my focus decided to fuck off again.
+At nearly twenty storeys tall, the University is perfectly proportioned for amateur thrill-seekers to drop down the side of it for charity, and as I was escorted through the building someone official in a blue bib thanked me for the generous donation I’d given them last night.
+I nodded and smiled and tried to remember doing it.
+I sat numbly through some kind of demonstration as my brain shut down in shock, I stood blankly as a lift took me up to the roof, and my attention only snapped briefly into focus when someone clipped a rope to my crotch and threw a helmet onto my lovely new barnet.
+Before I could say, “Oi, watch me bush,” I was being pushed towards the edge of the roof and helped to climb over the railing, at which point my focus decided to fuck off again.
+I wasn’t feeling scared, I just couldn’t get my head around what was happening.
+Not surprising, really.
+Five minutes earlier I’d been getting a rub down from a sexy student, and now I was holding the wrong side of a safety rail with the back of my feet hanging over a drop that could kill me ten times over.

 “Ok, son, you’re all set.”